socialcopsdev/hugo-starter/README.md

 ## Build System

 This starter project has a basic gulp build system configured.
 This will allow us the write SCSS and ES6 Javascript in the `/src` directory, and to automatically compile it to browser compatible code in the `/static` directory.
-It is also able to optimize images.
-To use the build system just run `gulp` to build everything, to to watch the filesystem for changes.
+It will also optimize any images in the `/images` directory.

+To build all of the resources in the `src` directory, just run `gulp` or `gulp build`.
+To watch the `/src` directory and automatically rebuild when a change is detected, run `gulp watch`.

+The `/static`  directory is the destination for the gulp resource builds, and is bundled with the templates when Hugo generates the website.

-You can also just put files directly in the static directory, such as libraries and fonts.
-These will be accessible from the page templates, and will not be overwritten by Gulp unless they have the path `/js/scripts.js` or `css/style.css`.
+You can also place prebuilt files, such as libraries and fonts, directly in the `/static` directory.
+These will be overwritten by Gulp if they have the path `/js/scripts.js` or `css/style.css`.